rafaelmedeirosjob/influe/README.md

 - 🔍 Exploring next.js middleware
 - 📈 Extending & Exploring next-auth session
 - 🔄 Exploring next-auth callbacks
-- 👤 useCurrentUser hook
-- 🛂 useRole hook
-- 🧑 currentUser utility
-- 👮 currentRole utility
-- 🖥️ Example with server component
-- 💻 Example with client component
-- 👑 Render content for admins using RoleGate component
-- 🛡️ Protect API Routes for admins only
-- 🔐 Protect Server Actions for admins only
 - 📧 Change email with new verification in Settings page
 - 🔑 Change password with old password confirmation in Settings page
 - 🔔 Enable/disable two-factor auth in Settings page
 - 🔄 Change user role in Settings page (for development purposes only)

 In developing:
+- 🛡️ Protect API Routes for admins only
+- 🔐 Protect Server Actions for admins only
+- 👑 Render content for admins using RoleGate component
 - 💻 Dashboard for influencers
 - 💻 CRUD proposals
 - 💻 Search influencers